 Today's companies are all competing for the top talent.
 If your business doesn't give out bonuses, your employees may decide to move to a company that does.
 You don't have to go overboard.
 For instance, you could offer bonuses during the holidays that are directly linked to the performance of the employee in the previous year.
 Even small gestures like giving out gift cards can help boost morale.
 You could also try incentivizing bonuses.
 For instance, you could base the amount of the bonus on their total sales or on how many new customers they bring in to your business during the year.

 If you want to improve your employee retention rates, you need to treat your workers well.
-By paying fair wages, providing ongoing evaluations, giving out bonuses, and offering top-quality benefits, you can let your employees know that you value their work.
+By paying fair wages, providing ongoing evaluations, giving out bonuses, and offering top-quality benefits like medical care, you can let your employees know that you value their work.
 When employees feel like what they are doing matters, they are more likely to stick around for the long haul.